JamBelg/Time-Series-Forecasting-with-R/README.md

 The table is in descending order by RSQ.
 We can conclude that:
 - Random forest model is the best model
 - Boosted prophet offer a better RSQ
+We can see clearly that Random forest is the best model followed by boosted prophet model.
+Also you can notice the effect of boosting with prophet model.<br/>
 Once the model is selected, we can apply it to predict the future.
 ```
 # 3 months prediction